 I’ve only ever been to South Haven, but I’m including all 4 here because a few ladies in my LSL Community Group on Facebook said you can do all of them in one long weekend!
 New Buffalo is about an hour and 15 minutes outside of the city and St Joseph is 15 minutes past that.
 If you want to go further, South Haven is a 2 hour drive from Chicago, and Saugatuck is just 20 minutes past that.
 Could be a fun little Michigan road trip – plus it could be fun to see how many pumpkin patches you can find!
 Also, if you go to South Haven before the end of October, you MUST go to their Farmer’s Market.
 We had the best tamales there when I went for my sister-in-law’s bachelorette party.
 Mmmm!

 Door County, Wisconsin

 If I’m going to Wisconsin, Lake Geneva has always won because it’s so much closer to Door County.
 That being said, Fall is the perfect time to make the trek up there.
-Hiking the Peninsula State Park will be extra pretty with all of the fall colors, plus they have their Annual Fall Fest this weekend!
-Get in the car, what are you waiting for?!
+Hiking the Peninsula State Park will be extra pretty with all of the fall colors, and I hear their Annual Fall Fest is a blast!

 I’ve actually never been to Milwaukee, but I hear so many awesome things about it!
 You guys suggested checking out all of the breweries and the Milwaukee Public Market!